 Thursday, April 16, 2020 – CADCA along with its Geographic Health Equity Alliance is proud to partner with Counter Tools to present this installment of the Research Into Action webinar series on Thursday, April 16, 2020 at 1 pm EDT on the topic, “Why Point of Sale Matters”.
-Elizabeth Gerndt, Project Director at Counter Tools, will provide evidence on how the retail environment and point of sale play a huge role in the health of our communities, looking specifically at the impact of point of sale on e-cigarette and other tobacco product usage.
-We’ll discuss industry spending patterns and retailer density, as well as consider the impact of the retail environment on quit attempts and youth tobacco initiation.
-Through this webinar, we hope participants will gain an understanding of why policies and interventions that focus on the point of sale are key to decreasing tobacco use.
+Elizabeth Gerndt, Project Director at Counter Tools, provided evidence on how the retail environment and point of sale play a huge role in the health of our communities, looking specifically at the impact of point of sale on e-cigarette and other tobacco product usage.
+She discussed industry spending patterns and retailer density, as well as consider the impact of the retail environment on quit attempts and youth tobacco initiation.
+Through this webinar, we hope participants gained an understanding of why policies and interventions that focus on the point of sale are key to decreasing tobacco use.

 About Research Into Action:

 CADCA’s Evaluation and Research team invites you to join our bi-monthly webinar series Conversations: Putting Research into Action—the bridge between scholarly research and day-to-day coalition efforts.
 Throughout the year, we moderate live conversations with substance misuse prevention experts and participating coalition members.
 This is your opportunity to learn about the latest research and its implications for coalition work and ask pertinent questions of experts in their fields.
 Access the full Research Into Action playlist.

 Please contact email@example.com with any questions regarding this webinar series.